Macchina-CLI/macchina/README.md

 ## Status

-macchina is now in *maintenance mode*, the only form of contribution we will accept moving forward is bug fixes and bridging the support gap between operating systems. macchina is a perfectly good fetcher, it has achieved its intended purpose for me as well as others.
+macchina is now in *maintenance mode*, the only form of contribution we will accept moving forward is bug fixes and documentation improvements. macchina is a perfectly good fetcher, it has achieved its intended purpose for me as well as others.

 ## Benchmarks